Tai Tzu-ying

 Tai Tzu-ying (戴資穎 (Tai Tzu-ying, Dài Zīyǐng); born 20 June 1994) is a Taiwanese retired professional badminton player.
-At the age of 22, she achieved world no.1 ranking in December 2016, and held that position for 214 weeks in different spells, second longest in the BWF women's singles history.
+At the age of 22, she achieved world no.1 ranking in December 2016, and held that position for 214 weeks in different spells, the longest in the BWF women's singles history.
 Tai was the women's singles silver medalist in the Tokyo 2020 Olympics and the 2021 BWF World Championships.
 She was gold medalist in the 2017 Summer Universiade and the 2018 Asian Games.
 She was the champion of BWF Super Series Finals/BWF World Tour Finals a record four times (2014, 2016, 2020, 2023).
 She was thrice the champion of the All England Open (2017, 2018, 2020), and of the Asian Championships (2017, 2018, 2023).

 Career

 Tai's career began when she was in elementary school, as she was influenced by her father who was a firefighter and the director of Kaohsiung city's badminton committee.
 Tai started playing badminton in the fourth or fifth grade of elementary school, and in the sixth grade, she played at the National ranking tournament, won the title in the second division, and earned the right to participate in the first division games.
 She was the youngest player to compete in the first division.